shinjiwlab/shinjiwlab.github.io/_pages/open-source.md

 order: 4
 ---

 Our lab has been led and participated in the development of several open-source toolkits and datasets.
-Followings are some selected ones.
+The followings are some selected ones.

 ## Softwares